Development & Communications Director

 I spent the entire July Fourth holiday last year making a roast.
 Not one you’d ever want to eat—it was made of old tights wrapped around a bag of tiny Styrofoam balls.
 My kids helped me paint the roast and wrap it in twine so it would look authentically trussed...

-LA Stage Times: Melville writes a musical about the Red Barn Murder
+@This Stage Magazine: Melville writes a musical about the Red Barn Murder

 My father played second trumpet in the London Symphony Orchestra, and our house was always full of classical music.
 At the time I was more into Jimi Hendrix and Led Zeppelin, but we found common ground with The Who...